weyoss/redis-smq/README.md

 #### Producer Class

-`Producer` class allows you to publish a message to a queue.
+A `Producer` instance allows you to publish a message to a queue.

 You can use a single `Producer` instance to produce messages, including messages with priority, to multiple queues.